KarkAngelo114/Neurex/README.md

 ## Training

-If you're ready to train your model, you can use the tain() to start the training process.
+If you're ready to train your model, you can use the train() to start the training process.
 For this demo, before we train our model, we configure it first via configure()

 ```Javascript